Set Up Amazon SES

 9. Open the AWS console search bar again, search for **IAM**, and open **Identity and Access Management**.

 11. On the permissions step, choose **Attach policies directly**.
-Give this user only the SES sending permission Mailrith needs.
+Give this user only the SES sending permissions that Mailrith needs.
 If your AWS team manages custom policies, use a narrow policy that allows `ses:SendEmail` and `ses:SendRawEmail` for the verified identity.
 SNS permissions are needed only by the person who creates and connects the SNS topics in AWS, not by the access key stored in Mailrith for sending.

 13. Open the user's **Security credentials** tab and click **Create access key**.